-Pension plans must file annual reports with the US Department of Labor.
-The report is called the "Form 5500."
-These reports contain financial and other information.
-You may obtain an electronic copy of your Plan's annual report by going to www.efast.dol.gov and using the search tool.
-Annual reports also are available from the US Department of Labor, Employee Benefits Security Administration's Public Disclosure Room at 200 Constitution Avenue, NW, Room N-1513, Washington, DC 20210, or by calling 1-202-693-8673.
+A pension plan is required to file with the US Department of Labor an annual report called Form 5500 that contains financial and other information about the plan.
+Copies of the annual report are available from the US Department of Labor, Employee Benefits Security Administration's Public Disclosure Room at 200 Constitution Avenue, NW, Room N-1513, Washington, DC 20210, or by calling 202.693.8673.
 For 2009 and subsequent plan years, you may obtain an electronic copy of the plan's annual report by going to www.efast.dol.gov and using the Form 5500 search function.
 Or you may obtain a copy of the Plan's annual report by making a written request to the plan administrator.
 Individual information, such as the amount of your accrued benefit under the plan, is not contained in the annual report.
-If you are seeking information regarding your benefits under the plan, contact the plan administrator identified below under "Where to Get More Information."
+If you are seeking information regarding your benefits under the plan, contact the plan administrator identified below under "Where To Get More Information."

-Summary of Rules Governing Insolvent Plans
+Summary of Rules Governing Plans in Reorganization and Insolvent Plans